ilhamsakti27/ilhamsakti27/README.md

 <h1 align="center">Hi there 👋, I'm Ilham</h1>

-Fresh Graduate Information Technology with  specialization in Software Development.
-Have experience building web-based and mobile-based applications.
-Skilled in JavaScript, VueJS, ReactJS, Android, and SQL and integration of AI into applications.
-Passionate about team collaboration to solve real problems through the implementation of maintainable, measurable, and testable technology.
+A fresh graduate of Information Technology with a strong foundation in software development, databases, and the Internet of Things (IoT).
+Through internships, academic projects, and personal experiences, it has honed my skills in designing and building device software-based solutions using Python, JavaScript, SQL, Cloud Computing, Linux, Mobile Android, and microcontrollers to solve real problems.
+With my strong understanding and experience, I am eager to contribute to creating innovative solutions through the application of technologies that are maintainable, measurable, testable, and impactful.

 <h3 align="left">Connect with me:</h3>
 <p align="left">